 Although her husband was found innocent of his charges, his association with the rebels tainted him for the rest of his life — and his family, including Kathryn, were as well.
-Neville was apparently blackmailed for several years by Henry VIII’s right-hand man, Oliver Cromwell.
+Neville was apparently blackmailed for several years by Henry VIII’s right-hand man, Thomas Cromwell.
 Only when the whole Anne of Cleves situation wrapped up with Cromwell’s death was the family able to return to as close to normal as they could get.
 This normalcy was short-lived, though, as Neville fell ill in 1542 (the same year Catherine Howard was executed).
 Kathryn helped care for him for the year of his illness, and when he died in 1543, she was left a very wealthy widow, and still only 30 years old.
 Theirs seems to have been a good marriage and she clearly loved him, as she kept his personal Bible with her for the rest of her life to remember him by.

 So, what do you do when you’re 30 years old, super smart, ridiculously wealthy and suddenly widowed?
 Well, if you’re Kathryn Parr, you call up your old friend, Lady Mary.
 Mary, the daughter of Henry and Katherine of Aragon, was four years younger than Kathryn and they had been friends in childhood.
 One month after Neville’s death, Mary had taken Kathryn on as a lady-in-waiting.
 While there, the young widow caught the attention of a young courtier named Thomas Seymour (yes, Seymour as in the brother of the now-deceased Jane Seymour).
 The two apparently fell deeply in love, but someone else found Kathryn attractive, and that person was the pus-encrusted King himself.
 And this is how and why Thomas found himself sent to live in the Netherlands, and Kathryn found herself suddenly engaged to marry the King.
 Surprise!